Universal Dilation of Linear It\^o SDEs: Quantum Trajectories and Lindblad Simulation of Second Moments: Introduction

 \section{Introduction}

 Stochastic differential equations (SDEs) are ubiquitous models for dynamical systems subject to fluctuating environments~\cite{oksendal2003stochastic}.
-Their applications span asset pricing in quantitative finance~\cite{black1973pricing}, particle dynamics and turbulence in statistical physics~\cite{pope2000turbulent,van1992stochastic}, continuous-time state estimation via the Kalman filter~\cite{kalman1960new,jazwinski1970stochastic}, and, more recently, generative modeling in machine learning~\cite{song2020score}.
+Their applications span asset pricing in quantitative finance~\cite{black1973pricing}, particle dynamics and turbulence in statistical physics~\cite{pope2000turbulent,van1992stochastic}, continuous-time state estimation via Kalman filters~\cite{kalman1960new,jazwinski1970stochastic}, and, more recently, generative modeling in machine learning~\cite{song2020score}.
 In practice, the usefulness of these models relies on efficient numerical integration~\cite{kloeden1992numerical}.
 As the system dimension $N$ increases, classical methods frequently encounter the curse of dimensionality: the cost is amplified both by the high-dimensional linear algebra and by the need to sample sufficiently many trajectories to resolve statistics of interest.
-Related stochastic trajectory representations also arise in auxiliary-field quantum Monte Carlo: a Hubbard--Stratonovich transformation expresses the interacting imaginary-time propagator as an average over stochastic one-body evolutions in auxiliary fields, with fluctuating walker weights, providing a direct bridge between many-body ground-state calculations and linear-SSE-style dynamics~\cite{shi2021afqmc}.
+Related stochastic trajectory representations also arise in auxiliary-field quantum Monte Carlo: a Hubbard--Stratonovich transformation expresses the interacting imaginary-time propagator as an average over stochastic one-body evolutions in auxiliary fields, with fluctuating walker weights, providing a direct bridge between many-body ground-state calculations and linear stochastic dynamics~\cite{shi2021afqmc}.

 Meanwhile, quantum algorithms have made significant progress on deterministic linear dynamics.
-For linear ODEs and related evolution problems, one can leverage quantum linear systems methods \cite{harrow2009quantum} and Hamiltonian simulation techniques \cite{childs2021theory,childs2012hamiltonian,an2021time,gilyen2019quantum,berry2015simulating}.
+For linear ODEs and related evolution problems, one can leverage quantum linear systems methods \cite{harrow2009quantum} and Hamiltonian simulation techniques \cite{childs2021theory,childs2012hamiltonian,an2021time,gilyen2019quantum,berry2015simulating}, to design efficient simulation algorithms.
 More generally, the Schr\"odingerisation paradigm maps linear ODE systems to time-dependent Schr\"odinger equations, enabling the use of standard Hamiltonian-simulation primitives \cite{jin2022quantum}.
-These developments motivate a parallel question: can one obtain an equally native quantum representation for \emph{stochastic} linear dynamics?
+These developments motivate a parallel question: can one obtain an equally native quantum representation for linear \emph{stochastic} dynamics?

 A central difficulty is structural.
 The natural evolution of a quantum system is unitary, or, for Markovian open systems \cite{breuer2002theory}, described by Lindblad master equations and their stochastic unravellings, also known as the stochastic Schr\"odinger equations, where the noise amplitude and dissipation are exactly balanced.
 General classical SDEs do not inherently satisfy these constraints.
 In fact, the mismatch is already visible for linear It\^o systems: the drift matrix in a classical SDE is typically non-Hermitian without possessing the specific dissipative form required by an SSE.